The World's Toughest Row

 Johann Wolfgang Von Goethe

-THE TALISKER WHISKY ATLANTIC CHALLENGE IS MADE FOR THOSE WITH AN INSATIABLE CRAVE
+THE TALISKER WHISKY ATLANTIC CHALLENGE IS MADE FOR THOSE WITH AN INSATIABLE CRAVING

 The first Atlantic crossing took place in 1896 and was completed by two Norwegians, Frank Samuelsen and George Harbo, in 55 days and 13 hours, from Manhattan to Le Havre.

 The Talisker Whisky Atlantic Challenge is an annual race, which takes place in December, departing from San Sebastian, La Gomera, Canary Islands and finishing in the English Harbour, Antigua and Barbuda.
 Around 30 crews from around the world take part in a range of crew sizes.
 The aim is to complete the crossing unassisted.